celo-org/docs/docs/developer/particle-network/index.md

 )
 ```

-2. Setup various hooks within your primary `App` component (or it's equivalent).
+2. Set up various hooks within your primary `App` component (or its equivalent).

-Now that you've configured Particle Auth Core (through `AuthCoreContextProvider`, as is shown above), you're ready to begin using the full extent of the SDK (to facilitate social logins) within your application, in this case through your main `App` component, or whichever file you intend on using Particle Auth Core within; this file should be specified within your `index.ts/tsx` file, wrapped by `AuthCoreContextProvider`.
-For this example, we'll be using three hooks exported by `@particle-network/auth-core-modal` to connect a user through social login, setup a custom EIP-1193 provider (with Ethers), and retrieve information about the user once they've logged in.
+Now that you've configured Particle Auth Core (through `AuthCoreContextProvider`, as shown above), you're ready to use the full extent of the SDK (to facilitate social logins) within your application, in this case through your main `App` component or whichever file you intend on using Particle Auth Core within.
+This file should be specified within your `index.ts/tsx` file, wrapped by `AuthCoreContextProvider`.

+For this example, we'll be using three hooks exported by `@particle-network/auth-core-modal` to connect a user through social login, set up a custom EIP-1193 provider (with Ethers), and retrieve information about the user once they've logged in.
 These hooks are as follows:

-- `useConnect`, for connecting and disconnecting a user through a specified social login mechanism (or through Particle Network's generalized authentication modal).
+- `useConnect` connects and disconnects a user through a specified social login mechanism (or through Particle Network's generalized authentication modal).
-- `useEthereum`, to retrieve the users address, retrieve the associated 1193 `provider` object, etc.
+- `useEthereum` retrieves the user's address, the associated 1193 `provider` object, etc.
-- `useAuthCore`, to pull data about the user once they've connected (such as their public email used for signing up).
+- `useAuthCore`, pulls data about the user once they've connected (such as their public email used for signing up).

 For a complete list of hooks, including those covered above, take a look at the [Particle Auth Core documentation](https://docs.particle.network/developers/auth-service/core/web#auth-core-hooks).

-An example of using each of the three aforementioned hooks in tandem with one another to build a sample application that onboards a user through social logins, retrieves and displays relevant data, and executes a sample transaction has been included below.
+An example of using each of the three aforementioned hooks to build a sample application that onboards a user through social logins, retrieves and displays relevant data, and executes a sample transaction has been included below:

 ```js
 import React, { useState, useEffect } from 'react';